PrestaShop/prestashop.github.io/news/_posts/2020-12-09-pr-testing-on-prestashop.md

 ### Why do you test every Pull Request?

-First question that might come to your mind : Why is there QA on each Pull Request ?
-Why not testing only during build release ?
+The first question that might come to your mind: Why is there a QA verification on each Pull Request?
+Why not test the release build only?

 - The earlier a bug is detected in the process, the easier it is to fix it
 - Test each Pull Request allows us to make more detailed tests, and to improve the overall quality of the PrestaShop solution